The Food and Drug Administration issued a warning about the complications from NuVasive Precice and Styde implantation devices on July 8, 2021.

 On April 5, NuVasive issued a statement that updated healthcare providers of ongoing testing with their product and placed a temporary shipment hold on all Precice devices.

 The FDA is aware of adverse events related to the Precice devices and continues to monitor the situation.
 The recommendations currently suggest to stop implanting the new stainless steel Precise devices.
 As for the titanium-based ones, the FDA suggests staying on top of the recall and follow NuVasive recommendations.

 All Precice models should not be implanted longer than a year, and should be adjusted accordingly for weight-bearing.
 The FDA says it will evaluate new testing results to address biocompatibility issues and will collect additional data to better understand the risks to patients.

-Do you have a NuVasive Precice/Styde Lawsuit?
-Contact a Lawyer Today For a Free Case Review.
+Questions About a NuVasive Precice/Styde Lawsuit?
+Contact a Johnson//Becker Lawyer for a Free Case Review.

 If you or someone you love has been implanted with a NuVasive Precice or Styde device, and have experienced a complication or side effect, you should contact our lawyers today.
 You may be entitled to financial compensation by filing a NuVasive lawsuit.

 We offer a Free Case Evaluation.
 Please contact us using the form below or by calling us at (800) 279-6386.